java-crypto/test.github.io/index.md

 This text <u>will</u> be <ins>underlined</ins>, this not.

+title: Cryptography in practise

+description: A short description of this site's purpose

+theme: jekyll-theme-modernist

 | Solution | Link | Java | PHP | C# |
 | ------ | ------ | :----: | :---: | :--: |